 slapadd -n 0 -F /etc/openldap/slapd.d -l /etc/openldap/slapd.ldif -u

-Then implement the changes if all is well.
+Then implement the changes if there is no error;

 slapadd -n 0 -F /etc/openldap/slapd.d -l /etc/openldap/slapd.ldif